lorddusk/5eSimulator/README.md

 - Area of Effect is single target
 - Proficiency in saving throws is not implemented (what I did is increase the stat modifier by whatever the save prof would be. so a +4 would increase the stat with 8, etc.)

+# How to run
+You will need python 3.7, and just run the main.py file.
+Changing the settings can be done in the config.py file.
+Your "players" need to be in a file called players.json in /simulationfiles Your "enemeies" need to be in a file called enemies.json in /simulationfiles

 # ToDo in order of randomization
 - [ ] Actually use iniative